prysmaticlabs/prysm/README.md

 ```

 This will connect you to your running beacon node and listen for shard/slot assignments!
 The beacon node will update you at every cycle transition and shuffle your validator into different shards and slots in order to vote on or propose beacon blocks.

+### Running While Connected to a Mainchain Ethereum 1.0 Node

+If you want to run the system with a real Web3 endpoint to listen for incoming Ethereum 1.0 block hashes, follow the instructions on setting up a geth node [here](https://github.com/prysmaticlabs/prysm/blob/master/docs/MAINCHAIN.md)

 ### Running Via Docker